E-Library-Manager/E-Library-Manager-Website/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or want to add new features, feel free to submit a pull request or open an issue
+If you have suggestions for improvements or want to add new features, feel free to submit a pull request or open an issue.

 ## License